A dynamic multi-region MFD model for ride-sourcing with ridesplitting: Comparison with a detailed event-based simulator

-The complexity of such services require a planned experiment which, given its scope and scale, are infeasible for \emph{in loco} tests while understanding the system dynamics.
-Hence, to evaluate the proposed model, we intended to use a simulation adapted from \citet{beojone_geroliminis_2021} to represent the actual system.
-It also provides initial conditions to the model and serves as a reference to evaluate the modeling errors.
-We assume that the demand forecast is external to the problem and estimated from historical data.

 The road network for the Futian and Luohu districts of Shenzhen, China, forms the background for the study.
 The considered network consists of 1'858 intersections connected by 2'013 road segments.
 In total, the Origin-Destination demand data contained around 200'000 requests collected from taxi operations using GPS coordinates \citep{ji_etal_2014}.
-The experiment used the described simulator, which had historical data translated into Table \ref{tab:2reg_data} to use in the evaluated forecasts.
-It also includes the MFD data in Figure \ref{fig:2reg_data} and a constant variation coefficient $\sigma/L=0.57$.
+The experiment used a simulator based on \citet{beojone_geroliminis_2021}, which had historical data translated into Table \ref{tab:2reg_data} to use in the evaluated forecasts.
+It also includes the MFD data in Figure \ref{fig:2reg_data} and a constant coefficient of variation $\sigma/L=0.57$.